Puppet Master vs Demonic Toys: Production

+A few months before filming was scheduled to begin, the crew was informed about the Si-Fi deal.
+Band had sold the project to a different producer, Jeff Franklin, who already agreed to a December 2004 premiere date.
+As a result, the film was heavily rushed, with pre-production beginning in June 2004 and a completed copy delivered to Sci-Fi Channel executives by November.

 Director Ted Nicolaou was approached to direct Puppet Master vs Demonic Toys upon the recommendation of Charles Band.
 Intended to serve as a made-for-TV Christmas horror special for the SyFy Channel, the film is a crossover with the Puppet Master series.
 Nicolaou was not a fan of the series since he "like[d] working with people, not with puppets", but wanted to direct as he had not had the chance to direct "in quite a long time".
-Filming took place in Bugaria and had a limited budget.
+Filming took place in Bulgaria and had a limited budget of around 250,000.
+Both the Puppet Master and Demonic Toys characters were redesigned for the film.
+For Puppet Master, the original molds had been thrown out and couldn't be recovered.
+For the Demonic Toys, director Ted Nicolaou said they were changed out of respect for Charles Band, since he wasn't involved with the film and felt copying John Carl Buechler's original designs would be unfair.

+The role of Robert Toulon was originally written for an older actor and described as an "absent-minded professor" type.
+After Corey Feldman was cast, the script was slightly rewritten to accommodate his younger age.

 Release

-Puppet Master vs. Demonic Toys was released to the Syfy Channel on December 18, 2004 and received a DVD release on January 17, 2006.
+Puppet Master vs. Demonic Toys was released to the Syfy Channel on December 18, 2004 and received a DVD release on January 17, 2005.

 Reception

 The film critic, Scott Weinberg wrote a negative review for Puppet Master vs. Demonic Toys on DVD Talk, writing that it was "not funny, it's not scary, and it's certainly not a worthwhile way to spend 90 minutes of the time you're given on this planet."
 Dread Central covered the film in a retrospective of the Puppet Master series, writing that "This made for TV movie isn’t considered canon, but it is a vast improvement over The Legacy."
 Comicbook.com has also reviewed the movie, calling it "gleefully, self-consciously awful.
 It's amazing."

 The director, Ted Nicolaou was critical of Puppet Master vs. Demonic Toys in a 2017 interview with Video Fugue as he felt that it was "kind of a big mistake, I think, in a lot of ways".

+Reflecting on the film in an interview, original series creator Charles Band stated: